 Certain places will already include a service charge on the bill and there’s no need to leave a tip.
 For most moderate to expensive restaurants leaving a tip which equates to 10% of the total charge is quite common.
 For small roadside stalls and eateries there is no need to leave a tip, but rounding the amount up is not unusual.
 So if your roadside rice and chicken costs 35 Baht, hand over 40 Baht and don’t worry about the change.

 The price of drinks in Thailand is cheap compared to the West and the service is usually far better too.
 These two factors alone should be good enough reason to leave a tip.

-Leaving 1 Baht as a tip is a deliberate insult and is best avoided unless you are intent on causing offence.
+Leaving one Baht as a tip can be viewed as a deliberate insult and is best avoided.